-Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injudeath involving: , injury, or 1.
+Wo uld the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Directly or indirectly cause potential substantial death involving: al adverse effe ects, including the risk of loss , injury, or 1.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. $\boxtimes$ 2.
-Strong seismic ground shaking?
-3. Seismic-related ground failure, including liquefaction? $\boxtimes$ 4.
-Landslides? $\boxtimes$ В. esult in substantial soil erosion, or the loss of osoil? $\boxtimes$ C. res located on a geologic unit or soil that is stable, or that would become unstable as a sult of the project, and potentially result in or off-site landslide, lateral spreading, bsidence, liquefaction or collapse? $\boxtimes$ D. Ta (20 located on expansive soil, as defined in ble 18-1-B of the Uniform Building Code 001), creating substantial direct or indirect ks to life or property? $\boxtimes$ E. the wa e use of septic tanks or alternative waste ter disposal systems where sewers are not ailable for the disposal of waste water? $\boxtimes$ F. pa rectly or indirectly destroy a unique leontological resource or site or unique ologic feature? $\boxtimes$ that involve structures for human occupancy (see California Geological Survey's Special Publication 117A: Guidelines for Evaluating and Mitigating Seismic Hazards (2008)).
-The Project does not involve the construction of structures for human occupancy.
+Refer to Division of Mines and Geology Special Publication 42.
+2. Strong seismic ground shaking? $\boxtimes$ 3.
+Seismic-related ground failure, including liquefaction?
+4. Landslides? $\boxtimes$ B. Result in substantial soil erosion, or the loss of topsoil? $\boxtimes$ C. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\boxtimes$ D. Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (2001), creating substantial direct or indirect risks to life or property? $\boxtimes$ E. Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? $\boxtimes$ F. Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?

 Under the California Environmental Quality Act, the criteria for a proposed project's approval if it lies within an earthquake, liquefaction or landslide zone is defined under Title 14 of the California Code of Regulations (CCR) Section 3724.
-These regulations only apply to approval of projects
+These regulations only apply to approval of projects that involve structures for human occupancy (see California Geological Survey's Special Publication 117A: Guidelines for Evaluating and Mitigating Seismic Hazards (2008)).
+The Project does not involve the construction of structures for human occupancy.